jlguo9/Analyzing-Iowa-Liquor-Sales-Data/docs/project_report.md

     Check More Details here: [README.md](https://pages.github.sfu.ca/sna101/3_datamen_CMPT_732_project/src/Q1_Growth_Rate#results)

-- Problem 2: Describe and Classify the current stores with respect to  using RFM model
+- Problem 2: Describe and Classify the Current Stores with Respect to Using RFM Model

     Through analysis, we found that traditional retail analysis methods can be used to analyze merchants.
 At the same time, we found that the features obtained by using RFM can classify merchants very well.